 Yeah, that's true.

-I mean it's it's so crazy.
+I mean, it's so crazy.

 I mean, we cannot let these people run the country.

-I mean, if this is how they treat American history and a reflection on the uniqueness of how our country formed, we could never give them control over the apparatus of government because they they've they really don't represent the common good for the common man in our country anymore.
+I mean, if this is how they treat American history and a reflection on the uniqueness of how our country formed, we could never give them control over the apparatus of government because they really don't represent the common good for the common man in our country anymore.

 You know, that's absolutely true.